Hiking Hotspot: Tumanoc Hill in Tucson

 Avoid summer visits.
 If hiking in the summer is our only option, arrive by 6am at the latest.

-Make sure you are physically able to walk up a very steep hill for 1.5 miles
+Make sure you are physically able to walk up a very steep hill for 1.5 miles.
+Turn around at any point if you feel tired, overheated, or dehydrated.

 Wear workout clothes and gym shoes!